Actindo-AG/Documentation/Channels/Operation/02_ImportOffers.md

 9. Configure the following settings:

-    + Click the *Mode* drop-down list in the *Behaviour if a matched PIM product has been found* box and select the appropriate behaviour.
+    + Click the *Mode* drop-down list in the *Behavior if a matched PIM product has been found* box and select the appropriate behavior.
 The following options are available:
         - **Link only**
+            Only a dependency between the PIM product and the offer is created.
         - **Link and transfer data**
+             A dependency between the PIM product and the offer is created.
+In addition, an ETL mapping is performed between the PIM product and the offer, whereby all data from the PIM product is written into the Omni-Channel offer.

-    + Click the *Mode* drop-down list in the *Behaviour on change of the PIM product* box and select the appropriate behaviour.
+    + Click the *Mode* drop-down list in the *Behavior on change of the PIM product* box and select the appropriate change tracking mode.
 The following options are available:
         - **manual**
         - **semiautomatic**
         - **semiautomatic, changes must be confirmed by another user**
         - **automatic**

+        > [Info] The selected change tracking mode is applied for the link that will be created between the PIM products and the offers.

 10. Click the [CONTINUE] button in the bottom right corner.
     The *Summary* wizard window is displayed.